sanchit-g/sanchit-g/README.md

 What I love most?
 Solving performance problems.
 Nothing beats the rush of tracking down why something's slow and fixing it.

-Recently started exploring AI/ML.
-Built a RAG-based chatbot and an NLP tagging system because I wanted to understand what's actually happening beneath all the AI hype.
-Pretty fascinating stuff.

-Also a bit of a LeetCode addict.
 Feel free to connect if you're into backend systems, microservices, or just want to geek out about tech!

 ---